I was born next to a hole (2024)

 It’s no longer how it’s been

-I was born next to a hole
+I was born next to Hole

 no one had told me